 Kids also love Legos — just as much as adults hate stepping on them.
 For a theme park experience that rivals Mickey for cheaper than Disney World prices, check out Legoland Florida Resort.
 Buy an online Super Saver ticket starting at $84.99, or get a one-day plus water park ticket online for $109.99 to get access to both the entire park and its sister water park.
 In comparison, just one day at Disney’s Magic Kingdom Theme Park alone starts at $109 per child (on a value weekday).

 More Bright Ideas: 25 Coolest Places in the US to Visit With Kids

 It might require more patience than the kids have, but fishing at the St. Johns County Ocean Pier on St. Augustine Beach is something both you and your wallet will enjoy.
 Fishing fees are $3 for adults and $1.50 for children, and you can rent a pole at the bait shop nearby.
 Or maybe you’d rather hop over to Old Town Kissimmee, where vintage cars roar to life every Saturday evening for a free parade.

 It might not be ideal for kids, but if you and your partner are feeling adventurous and cost-conscious, spring for the freewheeling style of a Florida hostel.
-South Beach’s Posh Hostel offers complimentary drinks every night and a round-trip shuttle from Miami airport for as little as $24 per night when you book in advance online — though notably with a three-night minimum to book.
+South Beach’s Posh Hostel offers complimentary drinks every night and a round-trip shuttle from Miami airport for free when you book in advance online — though notably with a three-night minimum to book.

 Free Things to Do in Florida for the Whole Family